The Motivation Myth: When Motivation Isn’t Motivation

 Where did this pattern come from?

-A space that said, “Jenn… you don’t need this anymore.”
+A space that said, You don’t need this anymore.

-• In past pivots it helped me escape circumstances I didn’t want to stay in.
+In past pivots, it helped me leave situations I didn’t want to stay in.

-It was overdrawing from an account I no longer needed to use.
+But now, it was overdrawing from an account I no longer needed.

 Enter the Monkey Mind (With Poo)

-“Okay Nervous Nelly.
-Okay Worrying Walter.
-Throw your last piece of poo and grab a mop — we’re cleaning this up.”
+Finally, I said, “Okay.
+Throw your last piece and grab a mop.
+We’re cleaning this up.”

-Because one of my highest values is harmony and let me tell you, anxiety does not harmonize well.
+Because one of my core values is harmony.
+And anxiety does not harmonize well.

-And the moment I honored my values instead of the habit?
+When I honored my values instead of the habit, anxiety left as quickly as it arrived.

 The Regenerative Realization